I lived in many small towns growing up.

 Wherever we went, I was a freak.

 I had missed the era of circus sideshows and bemoaned the fact: “Siamese” twins; the Dog-Faced Boy, the Mule-Faced Woman – all of these people were an outward expression of “different”.
-My obsession with human oddities was further spurred in one town by a friend’s father, who had a bootlegged copy of “Freaks”, a movie starring a cast of, of course, circus freaks.
+My obsession with human oddities was further spurred in one town by a friend’s father, who had a bootlegged copy of “Freaks”, a movie starring a cast of, as they were known at the time, circus freaks.

-Of course, I also imagined myself covered in hair, growling at the world and flinging excrement at it for five bucks a head.
+Of course, I also imagined myself covered in hair, growling at the populace and flinging excrement at it for five bucks a head.

 So you can imagine my delight when, there on the Minnesota State Fair’s Midway, land of carnival rides, mini-donuts, and ring-toss carnies, my brother and I discovered an exhibit proudly declaring itself to contain The World’s Fattest Man.

-The gaudily painted canvas outside of the exhibit depicted an enormous man standing next to an elephant, dwarfing various farm animals, while sucking the meat off a turkey carcass.
+It was 1972, or thereabouts.
+The gaudily painted canvas outside of the exhibit depicted an enormous, fleshy man standing next to an elephant, dwarfing various farm animals, all the while sucking the meat off a turkey carcass.

 Our little eyes glittered with excitement.